The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 • Guarantor's property ownership documents (if applicable—property owners are strong guarantors)

-Verifying guarantor's financial capacity: The guarantor must have financial capacity to actually cover rent if needed.
-Verify guarantor income is at least equal to annual rent (preferably higher), confirm employment stability and seniority, check that guarantor's existing obligations don't overextend them (guaranteeing multiple people reduces reliability), and visit guarantor's residence if possible (confirms address, shows financial status).
+Verifying guarantor's financial capacity: The guarantor must be able to actually cover rent if called upon.
+Verify their income matches or exceeds the annual rent, confirm employment stability and seniority, check that existing obligations don't overextend them (guaranteeing multiple people reduces reliability), and visit their residence if possible (confirms address, reveals financial standing).

 A guarantor earning ₦200,000 monthly can't meaningfully guarantee ₦2,000,000 annual rent—they couldn't pay if called upon.

-Legal implications of guarantor agreements: The guarantor agreement should be a formal written document stating guarantor's commitment to pay rent if tenant defaults, guarantor's liability period (usually duration of lease), guarantor's maximum liability (usually total annual rent plus damages), guarantor's acknowledgment they understand the commitment, and guarantor's signature with witnesses.
+Legal implications of guarantor agreements: Draft a formal written agreement stating the guarantor's commitment to pay rent if the tenant defaults, their liability period (usually the lease duration), their maximum liability (usually total annual rent plus damages), their acknowledgment that they understand the commitment, and their signature with witnesses.

 Guarantor agreements are legally enforceable in Nigerian courts.
 If tenant defaults, you can pursue legal action against the guarantor to recover rent owed.